26AEC Copenhagen - a travel diary by Idalina Aguiar, EWGPWD member from Portugal, and her daughter Nélida

 7- support to stay connected to the digital society.

-Today I will speak of Hillary Doxford, who is leaving the WGPWD, where she entered in 2014, being vice president since then, but that will continue to be active member of the Alzheimer Europe.
+Today I will speak of Hilary Doxford, who is leaving the EWGPWD, which she entered in 2014, being Vice Chairperson since then, but who will continue to be active member of Alzheimer Europe.

 She was diagnosed with early onset of Alzheimer's disease in December 2012, aged 53.

-Between the earliest signs and his diagnosis they passed 3 years, and in the meantime Hillarry married Peter Pannicia, an English photographer of Italian descent, with an incredible good humor and who has been his support and caregiver ever since.
+Between the earliest signs and his diagnosis they passed 3 years, and in the meantime Hilary married Peter Paniccia, an English photographer of Italian descent, with an incredible good humor and who has been her support and caregiver ever since.

-Hillary has been nominated for the "World Dementia Council" since January 2015 and is the first member living with dementia, which is part of this World Council.
+Hilary has been nominated for the "World Dementia Council" since January 2015 and is the first member living with dementia to be part of this World Council.

 She has a high business position and is responsible for about 300 people.
-Despite his diagnosis, he continues to work and wants to do so until he is able to demonstrate that people with dementia can be valuable contributors to their organizations.
+Despite her diagnosis, she continues to work and wants to do so until she is able to demonstrate that people with dementia can be valuable contributors to their organizations.

 Day 8 – Copenhagen-Lisbon